Learning Decentralized LLM Collaboration with Multi-Agent Actor Critic: Cooperative MARL for LLM Fine-Tuning

 where $\boldsymbol{\delta}_{t} = r_t + \gamma V_{\boldsymbol{\phi}}(\mathbf{h}_{t+1}) - V_{\boldsymbol{\phi}}(\mathbf{h}_{t})$, and

 Since the critic is just a training construct, it can be removed during execution.
 As a result, in both DC and CC, agents can still execute in a decentralized manner.

-Assuming convergence of critics, both the gradient estimates of DC in Eq.~\ref{eq:dcpolicy} and CC in Eq.~\ref{eq:ccpolicy} are unbiased \cite{lyu2021contrasting, lyu2023centralized}.
+Assuming convergence of critics, both the gradient estimates of DC in Equation~\ref {eq:dcpolicy} and CC in Equation~\ref{eq:ccpolicy} are unbiased \cite{lyu2021contrasting, lyu2023centralized}.
 Though this assumption can be harder to satisfy for DC methods, because each individual critic $V_{\phi_i}$ conditions only on its local history $h_{i,t}$, while the policies of the other agents, $\boldsymbol{\pi}_{\boldsymbol{\theta}_{-i}}(\cdot |\mathbf{h}_{-i,t})$, change during training and thus induce non-stationarity.